mcaibad2/todolist/README.md

 # TODO list

-todo list web app is a simple to-do list containing things you have to do today (go shopping, buy eggs, etc).
+TODO list web app is a simple to-do list containing things you have to do today (go shopping, buy eggs, etc).

 ## Prerequisites